 - Chilly powder

-- The innards, specially the intestines have to be cleaned properly and then boil them with water, salt, and Guava leaves (or vinegar/lemongrass/lime leaves) for 5 minutes to remove the foul smell.
+- The innards, especially the intestines have to be cleaned properly, so I recommend boiling them with water, salt, and guava leaves (or vinegar/lemongrass/lime leaves) for 5 minutes to remove the smell.

-- Take it out, place on a strainer, run with cold water, and cut it into bite sizes.
+- Take them out, place them on a strainer, and run cold water over it.

-- The secret to this amazing dish is throwing in some pork chunks to enhance the flavour.
+- Tip: The secret to this amazing dish is throwing in some pork chunks to enhance the flavor.

-- Take the meat in a pot, add salt and cook it without water, on high heat till it starts to emit its own lard.
+- Now put the chunks of innards and meat into a pot, add salt, and cook without water on high heat till it starts to produce its own lard.

-- After the innards are slightly fried, add mashed ginger, garlic, red chilly, king chilly (optional) and chilly powder and one cup of water.
+- After the innards are partially cooked, add mashed ginger, garlic, red chilly, king chilly (optional), chilly powder, and one cup of water.

-- Slow cook till the innards are well cooked.
-Add water little by little depending on the meat.
+- Slow cook till the innards are well cooked, then add water little by little as required.

-- Once the meat is tender and cooked, increase the flame, cook for a few more minutes until dry.
+- Once the meat is tender and fully cooked, increase the flame, and cook for a few more minutes until dry.

-- Finally add some more freshly sliced ginger, Roasted szechuan peppercorns.
+- Finally, add more freshly sliced ginger, and roasted Szechuan peppercorns.

-- Then after the flavour has been incorporated, take it down and garnish with fresh green chilly
+- After the flavor has been incorporated, remove the pot from the flame and garnish with fresh green chilly.

-For more mouth watering content follow Lilia’s Instagram— dedicated fully to food!
+For more recipes follow Lilia’s Instagram— dedicated to the joys of cooking.

 - ‘My Followers Inspired Me to Publish My First Book’ – Rodingpuii, a Self-Published Poet from Mizoram - September 24, 2019